-Nana lives with his mother.
-His duties at home include carrying water, washing clothes and helping in the kitchen.
+Nana makes his home with his mother.
+Carrying water, washing clothes and helping in the kitchen are his household duties.
+His mother is sometimes employed.
 There are 2 children in the family.
-His mother is sometimes employed.

-Nana lives in the coastal community of Tema New-Town, home to approximately 87,900 residents.
+Nana lives in the coastal community of Tema New-Town, home to approximately 114,300 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
-The primary ethnic groups are Gas, Akans, Ewes, Adangme and Hausa and the most commonly spoken languages are Ga, Twi, Ewe, Dangme and Hausa.
+The primary ethnic groups are Ga, Akan, Ewes, Adangme and Hausa and the most commonly spoken languages are Ga, Twi, Ewe, Dangme and Hausa.

 The regional diet consists of maize, beans, bananas, fish, bread, cassava, beef, plantains, rice, goat, chicken and guinea pig.
 Common health problems in this area include malaria, skin diseases, malnutrition and HIV/AIDS.
 Most adults in Tema New-Town are unemployed but some work as market traders or fishermen and earn the equivalent of $43 per month.
 This community needs educational materials, employment opportunities, improved housing and recreational centers.